 d) the "NSSAA to be performed" indicator in the 5GS registration result IE set to indicate that the network slice-specific authentication and authorization procedure will be performed by the network, if the allowed NSSAI is not included in the REGISTRATION ACCEPT message.

+NOTE 7: In case of new PLMN, the new AMF based on operator policy could decide to discard the NSSAA result received from the source PLMN.
+In such a case, the new AMF adds the S-NSSAI(s) received in the requested NSSAI that are subject to NSSAA, if any, to the pending NSSAI to perfom first time NSSAA procedure(s) following the registration procedure completion.
+In addition, the new AMF initiates PDU session release for each PDU session associated with the S-NSSAI(s), if any.

 If the UE indicated the support for network slice-specific authentication and authorization, and if: